Summer Tournament Hockey

 Coach Kip Miller was born in Lansing, Michigan, and played college hockey for the Michigan State University Spartans.
 During his college career he registered 116 goals, 145 assists and 261 points, leading the CCHA in scoring for two consecutive seasons.
 Miller was awarded the Hobey Baker Memorial Award in 1990, the first Spartan to receive the honor.
 Miller's cousin, goaltender Ryan Miller, was the second Spartan to win the Hobey Baker Award in 2001.
 In all, ten members of Miller's family (including his brothers Kevin and Kelly) have played college hockey for Michigan State.
 Kip's other cousin and Ryan Miller's brother is Drew Miller who played for the Detroit Red Wings.
 During his twelve-year NHL career, Miller played for the Nordiques, Minnesota North Stars, San Jose Sharks, New York Islanders, Chicago Blackhawks, Pittsburgh Penguins, Mighty Ducks of Anaheim and Washington Capitals.

-We are currently seeking applicants to coach a Greater Michigan Prospect summer tournament team.
-Ideal candidates have a strong hockey background, a passion for developing highly skilled players, and a deep love for the game.
+We are currently seeking applicants to coach a Greater Michigan Prospect summer tournament teams.
+Ideal candidates have an NCAA playing background, a passion for developing highly skilled players, and a deep love for the game.
 Coaches should be committed to creating a competitive, positive environment while helping athletes grow and succeed.
 If you’re driven and ready to lead at a high level, we encourage you to apply.

 Frequently Asked Questions